Welsh Language Commissioner Aled Roberts dies

 Ms Price added: "People were at the centre of everything he did.
 He had a firm vision for increasing rights for Welsh speakers, and for ensuring justice where he saw unfairness.

 "He wished to see a Wales where every citizen had the opportunity to speak and use the language.
-His enthusiasm was unmatched, and he continued to work throughout his illness.
-It was a privilege to work with him."
+His enthusiasm was unmatched, and he continued to work throughout his illness."